 Agencies are reminded that the security authorization process is more than just planning.
-The continuous monitoring phase (discussed in NIST SP 800-37, Revision 1, and NIST SP 800-53, Revision 3) must include an appropriate set of management, operational, and technical controls including controls over physical access to systems and information.
-Agency officials and IGs should be advised of the results of this monitoring as appropriate.
+The continuous monitoring phase (discussed in NIST SP 800-37, and NIST SP 800-53) must include monitoring all management, operational, and technical controls implemented within the information system and environment in which the system operates including controls over physical access to systems and information.
+NIST SP 800-137, Information Security Continuous Monitoring for Federal Information Systems and Organizations, provides guidance on the frequency and degree of rigor of the continuous monitoring process.
+The expectation is that all controls will be monitored over time with the organization's continuous monitoring strategy describing the frequency and degree of rigor applied to each control.
+The continuous monitoring strategy is required by NIST SP 800-37 and must be approved by the authorizing official.

+Agency officials and IGs should be advised of the results of the monitoring as appropriate.
 OMB asks CIOs to present a quantitative assessment and the IGs a qualitative assessment of the security authorization process.

-26. Is a security authorization required for all information systems?
-OMB Circular A-130 requires a security authorization to process only for general support systems and major applications.
+27. Is a security authorization required for all information systems?
+OMB Circular A-130 requires a security authorization process only for general support systems and major applications.